-- e) The administration of the complaints system - f) The finances of the organization, including information on: - i.
-All contracts awarded by the Chief that exceed \$25,000. - ii. completion and closure of capital projects. - iii.
+- e) The administration of the complaints system 10 - f) The finances of the organization, including information on: - i.
+All contracts awarded by the Chief that exceed \$25,000.11 - ii. completion and closure of capital projects. - iii.
 Donations, loans and sponsorships accepted by the Police Service.
+12 g) The Business Plan.
+13 h) Compliance with policies contained in the Board's Policy Manual, including the Ministry Standards.